 As we advanced with recce, we decided to use the teacher's room for the final scene.
 But there was a lot to be done.
 The support of Digital Sputnik (which is an Estonian company) was essential.
 They equipped us with several of their new Voyager lights, which ended up being my main lighting system.
 Beautifully controlled by Mari Rothla, it served pretty well not only for lighting this final scene, but also to boost the dystopian scenario during the whole film.
 Plus, the shot from the previous scene, when she arrives at this room, had a Voyager inside the aquarium!

 One of the main uses of the Voyagers, was for building a server system inside the PA Booth (the place used for controlling and speaking to the happy therapy center).
 I remember I had a hard time trying to explain how it looked like in my head.
 Luckily, we shot the last scene in the last shooting day and the lighting department was able to work during the week until we happily adapted the idea on time.
-Finally, a basic shelf was recreated.
-Full of Voyagers lights, it worked as both set dressing and as character's lighting, making the waves of colored lights more realistic and likely.
+Finally, a basic shelf was recreated with several Voyager lights, it working for the scenario and for the character's light, making the waves of colored lights more realistic and likely.